 The Regional Steering Committee of the GF-TADs for Europe acts as a regional stakeholder platform, involving the Bureau of the Regional Commission for Europe, several Delegates of other countries in the region, representatives of the FAO, WHO and OIE, leading regional technical organizations.
-The Secretariat is provided by the OIE sub-regional Representation in Brussels.
+The Secretariat is provided by the OIE Regional Representation in Moscow.
 The GF-TADs for Europe operates under the overall guidance and supervision of the GF-TADs Global Steering Committee and Management Committee.

 The European branch of the GF-TADs was originally intended to provide a coordinated and effective response to the threat of avian influenza (highly pathogenic avian influenza [HPAI] strain H5N1) affecting several European countries.
 Additionally, it provided a multi-stakeholder consultation and coordination platform to define a longer-term harmonised regional vision and policy for the prevention and control of priority transboundary animal diseases in the region.
 Among these, Avian Influenza (HPAI), Foot and Mouth Disease (FMD), African Swine Fever (ASF), Classical Swine Fever (CSF), Peste des Petits Ruminants (PPR), Rabies.
 Since 2012, Brucellosis was added, to face its growing epidemiological importance in Central Asia and the Caucasus.
 Reinforcing Veterinary Services was also selected as a priority theme for action in the region.

 At its Third Meeting (RSC3, Brussels, February 2010), the Regional Steering Committee asked its Secretariat to work on formulating a multi-annual regional action plan (Recommendation No. 1 of the RSC3), in response to requests from several Member Countries.
 The GF-TADs Europe was the first to start work on its Action Plan.